How to buy and sell Nexo (NEXO)

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Launched in April 2018, the Nexo platform offers instant crypto-backed loans to customers.
+Nexo is a lending platform that offers cash loans in return for cryptocurrency deposits.
 This allows users to retain full ownership of their digital assets while at the same time being able to access cash.
+In 2021 the company opened a cryptocurrency exchange with support for EUR, USD and GBP pairs.

 Where to buy NEXO in Australia